Arrest Warrants / Failure to Appear (FTA) in Williamson and Bell County

 If there’s a warrant out for you, it won’t go away by itself.
 A warrant or failure to appear does not expire.
 You must act to take care of it, or, someday, you’re likely to get caught.
 A criminal defense lawyer can help you take care of your warrants, and, depending on your circumstances, you may never have to see the inside of a jail cell.

 If there’s a warrant out for your arrest, for failure to appear or because you’re a wanted suspect or fugitive, Georgetown warrant lawyer Michael J. Price can help you resolve your issue and move on with your life.

-Law Office of Price & Wiggins, P.C. knows the criminal justice systems in Williamson County and Bell County inside and out.
+Law Office of Michael J. Price, P.C. knows the criminal justice systems in Williamson County and Bell County inside and out.
 Michael J. Price will do his best to help you put your warrant aside and can also represent you on any underlying criminal charges the warrant may have stemmed from.

-If there’s a warrant out for you, or you think there might be one, call Law Office of Price & Wiggins, P.C. today at (512) 354-1880.
+If there’s a warrant out for you, or you think there might be one, call Law Office of Michael J. Price, P.C. today at (512) 354-1880.
 Michael J. Price serves clients with warrants out in Williamson and Bell Counties, including in the cities of Georgetown, Round Rock, Leander, Cedar Park, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.

 Texas Warrant Information Center

 - Warrants Issued in Central Texas

 A warrant is a court order, signed by a judge, to arrest a person.
 If you are indicted by a grand jury, the judge may sign a warrant for your arrest.
 The police may come to your home or business to find and arrest you.
 They may take you out in handcuffs in front of your friends or coworkers.
 However, most of the time, when an indictment is issued, the judge will simply send a summons, commanding you to be in court at a certain time.